 Application of theory to a select population of school-aged children and adolescents.
 Provides direct experience in clinical nursing management of common health problems and developmental disabilities.
+506. Current Concepts in Community Health Nursing (3) Contemporary roles of community health nurse.
+Appropriate use of community resources for program development, strategies for interagency communication, networking, ethnic issues, family and systems theory, and major stressors affecting school community and families of the school-aged child and adolescent.
 596. Special Topics in Nursing (1-3) Prerequisites: Completion of 30 upper division units in nursing or graduate status; 3.0 grade Selected topics in the practice of nursing.
 May be repeated with new content.
-See Class point average.
-Schedule for specific content.
+See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum credit of three units of 596 applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES 602.
 Issues in Nursing and Health Care (3) Analysis of current issues and trends in the profession of nursing and the health delivery system.
 604. Theory Development and Nursing Theories (3) Development of theory; critique of current nursing theories and theories used by nursing such as interaction, systems and developmental theories; process of developing a theoretical framework.
 606. Research Methods in Nursing (3) Prerequisite: Mathematics 250.